lyc102/ifem/debug/log.md

 To solve the problem, we need to formulate a saddle point system to enforce the constaint $\int_{\Omega}u =0$ into the system which is not straight forward.

-**Conclusion** Accept the current treatment and be aware that for pure Neumann problem, the rate of the computed solution in maximum norm could be degenerated slightly especially in 3D.
+**Conclusion** Accept the current treatment and be aware that for pure Neumann problem, the rate of the computed solution in the maximum norm could be degenerated slightly especially in 3D.